Modeling and Analysis of Helical and Wave Spring Behavior for Automobile Suspension 2019-28-0130

-Suspension is an indispensable element of automobiles which plays a crucial role in maintaining stability and the ride comfort.
+The suspension is an indispensable element of automobiles which plays a crucial role in maintaining stability and the ride comfort.
 Helical springs are used in automobile suspension for many decades.
 The stiffness of the spring and presence of shock absorber plays a major role while negotiating a huge amount of load.
 Therefore, the cost of the suspension increases proportionally in commercial vehicles.
-In this present work a helical and wave spring is designed and static cum dynamic analysis is done by using ANSYS for comparing their performance and to eliminate the downside of the suspension.
-The geometry of the helical spring is designed using helix curve and wave spring is designed using Sinusoidal equation.
-Modelling of both the springs is done using ANSYS.
+In this present work, a helical and wave spring is designed and static cum dynamic analysis is done by using ANSYS 18.1 for comparing their performance and to eliminate the downside of the suspension.
+The geometry of the helical spring is designed using the helix curve and wave spring is designed using Sinusoidal equation.
+Modeling of both the springs is done using Solid works 2018.
 Chrome silicon and music wire are chosen as a spring material.
 The responses like stress and deflection of helical spring and wave spring for both the materials under static loads of 3000 N, 3500 N, 4000 N is obtained.
-Further the dynamic analysis is conducted on both the springs under transient load conditions to obtain their responses.
-The results show that wave spring of chrome silicon has better properties for both static and dynamic load conditions.
-From the analysis it is concluded that the use of helical spring with shock absorber system can be replaced by the newly developed chrome silicon wave spring suspension system.
-Due to this system incorporation in the vehicles the free length is reduced.
+Further, the dynamic analysis is conducted on both the springs under transient load conditions to obtain their responses.
+Output results such as total deformation and von-misses are taken in each loading condition, and the responses are compared.
+The results show that wave spring of chrome silicon has better properties in both static and dynamic load conditions.
+From the analysis, it is concluded that the use of helical spring with shock absorber system can be replaced by the newly developed chrome silicon wave spring suspension system.
+Due to this system incorporation in the vehicles, the free length is reduced.